foliea/grounds-exec-deprecated/docs/IMAGES.md

 - The user of this container will be `dev`
 - This container will run `run.sh` and takes as parameter a string whith arbitrary code inside.

+Nb: Checkout first [here](https://github.com/docker-library) if there is an official image for the language stack you are trying to add.

+If this is the case, just inherit from the latest tag of the official image:

+    FROM python:latest

+    COPY run.sh /home/dev/run.sh

+    RUN useradd dev
+    RUN chown -R dev: /home/dev

+    WORKDIR /home/dev
+    USER dev

+    ENTRYPOINT ["/home/dev/run.sh"]

 ### Inside the shell script:

 First make it a shell script: